-Students who are aware of learning or other disabilities should immediately contact the Office of Educational Accessibility so that appropriate accommodations can be made.
+Documented Disability: Students who are aware of learning or other disabilities should immediately contact the Accessible Education Center (AEC) so that appropriate accommodations can be made.
 A student with a documented disability and functional limitations is still held to the same satisfactory academic progress expectations as other students.